 6.4 Books and Records – The necessary books and records of Swim PEI required by these Bylaws or by applicable law shall be necessarily and properly kept.
 The books and records of Swim PEI are open for inspection by the Members at the Head Office of Swim PEI, upon 48 hours notice during regular business hours.

-6.5 Signing Authority – Signing authority to bind Swim PEI shall include any two of the following: The Chair, Vice Chair, Treasurer or Secretary.
+6.5 Signing Authority – Signing authority to bind Swim PEI shall include any two of the following: The Chair, Vice Chair, Treasurer/Secretary.
 The Board of Directors may authorize other persons to sign on behalf of the Corporation.
 Operational agreements may be signed by the Executive Director.

 6.6 Property – Swim PEI may acquire, lease, sell or otherwise dispose of securities, lands, buildings, or other property, or any right of interest therein, for such consideration and upon such terms and conditions as the Board may determine.